MIFID: EU meddling or necessary safeguard?

 The investment services sector is typically overseen by a regulatory authority dedicated to that sector.
 These authorities generally emerged later than the central banks, as the investment industry became more complex (the Federal Reserve was founded in 1913, the SEC in 1934).
 The activities of investment sector regulators were often performed by a department of central government before being spun out into a separate agency.
 Such regulation is provided both at national level, and at supra-national level with directives like MIFID.
 Most of the bullet points concerning investment services regulation above are covered by MIFID in the EU, however some, such as those pertaining to eligible investment products, are covered by UCITS legislation.

 Central banks do a lot apart from regulating the banking sector.
-They are also active as banks, meaning they take deposits and make loans (just like the banks they regulate), and they control the money supply.
+They are also active as banks, meaning they take deposits and make loans (just like the banks they regulate), control the money supply and set an official interest rate at which they lend to the banks they supervise.
 By contrast, the investment services sector is, typically, regulated by a body whose only function is that regulatory activity.
 In fact, the investment services regulator fundamentally resembles the regulators of other sectors, such as food or medicines or building.

 A notable and bizarre exception to this rule was created by one of the UK Chancellor Gordon Brown’s many gaffes, now somewhat obscured by his more high profile debacles (such as his managing to increase the UK’s budget deficit in a period of high octane growth – fuelled by mushrooming consumer and mortgage debt – during which deficits are supposed to reduce).
 When Brown made the Bank of England independent in 1997, he for some reason handed regulatory supervision, including of banks, to the FSA (a predecessor of the current FCA).
 The FSA spectacularly failed to regulate the UK’s banks during the financial crisis and their regulation was, thankfully, subsequently handed back to the Bank of England (and, within the Bank of England, has been handled by the Prudential Regulatory Authority since 2012).